 * logo by Barb Taylor

-Join our email list HERE to be notified of upcoming events & urgent actions.
+Join our email list HERE

 Communities Rising All-Hands Gathering

-Wednesday, Feb.
-25th
+Wednesday, March 25th at 6:30pm

 Wear a paperclip with a message and encourage others to wear a paperclip as a symbol of dictator resistance.
 Find out more about paperclip resistance HERE.